BroadbandForum/usp-test/1-messages-and-path-names.md

     b.
 The second UpdatedObjectResult has an OperationStatus that is an element of type OperationFailure.
-The OperationFailure contains an err_code of "7020", "Object could not be updated", and a single UpdatedInstanceFailure element.
+The OperationFailure contains an err_code of "7021", "Required parameter failed", and a single UpdatedInstanceFailure element.
 The
         UpdatedInstanceFailure has an affected_path with a value of "Device.LocalAgent.Subscription.&lt;instance identifier&gt;.",